vr-vipultiwari/ALL-about-apache-kafka/README.md

 ## The first thing we need to do is to create producer application in every billing location, these producer will send invoices to kafka as messages.
 ## The next thing we need to do is to create a consumer application , that will read the data from kafka topic and store it into the database.

 Suppose thousands of machine pushing data into the kafka topic , this makes difficult for single kafka topic to handle this much of load .
-So we will take help of kafka topic partion to make the system scalable .
+So we will take help of kafka topic partion to make the system scalable.

 Topic partioning is the factor that makes kafka as scalable.